gaqzi/enums/README.md

 For example, I have an enum type for feature flags.
-For each request I call a 3rdparty service to check the state of each flag, so whenever a new flag is created it needs to be added to the All function.
+For each request I call a 3rdparty service to check the state of each flag, so whenever a new flag is created it needs to be added to the `AllFlags` function.

 ```golang
 type Flag string